vatesfr/xen-orchestra/docs/docs/backups.md

 ### Current Encryption Algorithm: `AES-256-GCM`
 Currently, backups use the `AES-256-GCM` encryption algorithm.
 While this is a highly secure option, it does have a file size limitation of 64 GiB.
 This isn't an issue when working with Amazon S3, as the data is split into smaller blocks, making it fully compatible with the platform.

-In addition, this algorithm is fully compliant with [ANSSI guidelines](https://cyber.gouv.fr/sites/default/files/2021/03/anssi-guide-selection_crypto-1.0.pdf).
+In addition, this algorithm is fully compliant with [ANSSI guidelines (in French)](https://cyber.gouv.fr/sites/default/files/2021/03/anssi-guide-selection_crypto-1.0.pdf).

 ### Upcoming Change: `ChaCha20-Poly1305`